 Privacy is of the utmost concern to you, and you don’t even have to leave your home to begin the process.
 The Cimino Law Firm offers confidential phone consultations, so you can begin by picking up the phone.
 During the meeting, you will provide information about your divorce.
 A dedicated Rochester high net worth divorce attorney will help you determine the best strategy for moving forward.

 Next, you will need to come to one of our offices to sign the paperwork and begin the legal process.
 We are located in Rochester, NY, and Webster, NY, making it easy to stop by.

 Divorce is stressful on your own, but when you choose The Cimino Law Firm, some of your stress will melt away.
-Call us today for a free phone consultation.SCHEDULE A FREE PHONE CONSULTATION
+Call us today for a confidential phone consultation.Request A Consultation

 Military Divorce in New York